Algo-Trading-Project/mvp-website/README.md

 The legacy Aurora-backed lambdas have been ported to Supabase Edge Functions under `supabase/functions`.
 Each function returns the same JSON payloads and Plotly HTML as before, but now connects directly to your Supabase Postgres instance.

+### Database helpers

+Complex analytics now execute inside Postgres via stored procedures.
+The definitions live in `supabase/migrations/20250301T000000_create_dashboard_functions.sql`.
+Apply the migration once (SQL editor or `supabase db push`) so the RPC endpoints such as `rpc_decile_lift`, `rpc_symbol_expectancy` are available to the edge functions.

 ### Required Secrets

 Set the following secrets on your Supabase project (using the dashboard or CLI).
 All functions expect these environment variables: